 6. Change from one Medicare Supplement (Medigap) plan to another.

 You don’t have to wait until AEP to change your Medigap plan.
-However, if you want to change your Medigap plan, you might have to go through medical underwriting.
+However, if you want to change your Medigap plan, you might have to undergo medical underwriting.
 Unless you still have the guaranteed issue rights due to your situation.
-If you don’t have the guaranteed issue rights anymore, the insurer can refuse to sell you a plan, offer you a plan with less coverage, or charge you more because of your health.
+If you don’t have the guaranteed issue rights, the insurer can refuse to sell you a plan, offer you a plan with less coverage, or charge you more because of your health.
 Choosing the right Medigap plan during your open enrollment period is very important because changing your policy after that isn’t as easy for Medigap as for the other medicare parts.
 Even though it is harder to change your policy, there are still many people who would want to change their Medigap plan.
 Review your Medicare policy if your medical needs have changed.
 You might need to switch to another plan to be fully covered.

 How do I compare Medigap policies?